rohankishore/Tempus/README.md

 - Adding TODOs / appointments to a date
 - View different festivals for a specific date
 - Horoscopes
+- Mark a day as special
+- Cool UI
 - and much much more